 Just to be clear, ‘the Queen’s House’ doesn’t actually mean Buckingham Palace.
 It’s a grand, former royal mansion in Greenwich – and this year, it’s getting an ice rink for the first time.
 Somehow, it’s the only open-air rink in South London, and it’s set amidst UNESCO World Heritage buildings and stunning views of the city.

 Details: 29th November – 12th January, 10am-8pm | The Queen’s House, Romney Road, SE10 9NF | £13.50-16

 JW3’s piazza is transformed every year to become home to their ice rink, which is surrounded with warming seasonal food, mulled wine and hot choco.
 It’s also open on Christmas Day and New Year’s Day.

 Details: 1st December – 5th January, 10am-9pm | 341-351 Finchley Road, NW3 6ET | £13

 One of the other few London ice rinks open all year round (it’s where the Dancing On Ice stars train), Ally Pally steps it up a notch around the festive season, and this year it’s hosting ice discos every Saturday.

 Details: Open all year | Alexandra Palace, Alexandra Palace Way, London, N22 7AY | From £9.50

 Skylight have let things slide…

-…because they’ve added Europe’s only real rooftop ice rink to their covetable spot on a Wapping carpark rooftop (with unobstructed views of London’s finest stretches of skyline) this winter.
+…because they’ve added a real rooftop ice rink to their covetable spot atop a Wapping carpark (with unobstructed views of London’s finest stretches of skyline).
 And they’re throwing in cocktails, street food, igloos, slap shot hockey, and DJs just to top it all off.